GuilleAngulo/portafolio/README.md

 ### Installing

+It is necessary to fill the file in '/server/util/global.js' with your email data.
+Also it´s necessary to allow to Gmail Account access from Low Secure Apps.
+Otherwise the configuration for another email account can be edited at '/server/controllers/contact.js', in "transporter" variable (See https://nodemailer.com/about/).

 Start running the API server

 ```
 cd /server/